Noeska/illegiblesemantics/projects/proj-2.md

 ![Psychedelic Doom](..\assets\img\projects\proj-2\psychedelic.jpg)

 ## Funeral Doom
-Funeral Doom is characterized by its sloooooow tempos.
+Funeral Doom is characterized by its sloooooow tempos -- slow even for Doom standards.
 The letters are spaced **miles apart** from each other so as to visually convey the sense of mind-numbing slowness.
 And because the music doesn't inspire anyone to come up a cool custom design, Funeral Doom bands often have to settle for a **wordmark** with maybe some **decorative curls**.
 ![Funeral Doom](..\assets\img\projects\proj-2\funeral.jpg)

 # Gothic Metal